VCTLabs/foss-rst-presentations/foss-instrumentation/open_source_drones.rst

 Example MAVLink Interface Requirements:

-  :MAV0001: The System Shall_MAV0001 provide a MAVLink-compatible interface for
+  :MAV0001: The System Shall_MAV0001 provide a compatible MAVLink interface for
           querying and storing position and attitude as metadata
   :MAV0002: The System Shall_MAV0002 use only supported autopilot messages
           for 3D position/velocity, camera attitude (look-angle), and associated